BStecky/bonk-drop/README.md

 - `yarn install`
 - `yarn run dev`

-### Conclusions
+## Conclusions

+I had a lot of fun building this project!
+I started it in January of 2023 for the Solana Sandstorm hackathon and continued with some improvements for the Encode Club Hackathon.
+Thanks for taking the time to "read me" and take care!

-- If you are looking at this repo and are trying to learn / need help, feel free to reach out!
+> If you are looking at this repo and are trying to learn / need help, feel free to reach out!